Swathi Weapon Locating Radar: Design

-Tracking of the target is done with monopulse signals with pulse compression, which improves the radar's low probability of intercept (LPI) ability.
+Tracking of the target is done with monopulse signals with pulse compression, which improves the radar's range accuracy.
 The radar processors conduct real-time signal processing of the received signals.
 The weapon locating algorithm is an adaptive algorithm based on a modified version of the Runge-Kutta method, and uses constant false alarm rate (CFAR) techniques to detect the target accurately.
 The operator can choose the CFAR technique to be used to maximise the accuracy of information.
 The data is processed on a programmable digital signal processor using a modified extended Kalman filter, with two filters - one with 6 states, and another with 7 states.
-Clutter rejection is achieved through a moving target indicator (MTI), Airborne MTI (AMTI) and fast Fourier transform (FFT).
+Clutter rejection is achieved through a moving target indicator (MTI), Airborne MTI (AMTI) and Fast Fourier Transform (FFT).

 Information is displayed on ruggedised power PCs on a high resolution multi-mode colour display.
 The data is displayed in real-time and can be overlaid on a 3D digital map.
 The WLR can store a 100 km x 100 km size digital map for display at any time.
 Other modes include plan position indicator (PPI) display, RHI displays, etc. Up to 99 weapon locations can be stored and tracked at any time and can be transmitted to the command centre.